Shop Pickup or Delivery:

 Gron | Sour Grape MEGA - THC - Indica image 0

-Grön is widely known for making larger-format potent edibles.
+Grön is known for making larger-format potent edibles.

-The Sour Grape Mega gummy contains 100mg of THC in a single piece.
+The Sour Grape Mega gummy has 100mg of THC in a single piece.

 Ayrloom | Sweet Plum "Dreamweaver" | 1:3 | 10MG THC : 30MG CBN 10 Pack image 0